 The Genetics Program at the Health Sciences Centre offers:

-- Assessment and diagnosis of genetic disorders
+- Assessment and diagnosis of genetic conditions

 - Medical information and advice about genetic diseases or conditions for people at risk of a disorder that might be hereditary (run in the family)

 - Discussion about the risks of developing and passing on a genetic condition

 - Information regarding the management and prevention of genetic conditions